RTEMS/rtems-docs/user/bsps/arm/imx.rst

 ==============

 This BSP offers only one variant, the `imx7`.
-This variant supports the i.MX 7Dual processor.
+This variant supports the i.MX 7Dual processor and the i.MX 6UL/ULL processor family (with slightly different clock settings).
 The basic hardware initialization is not performed by the BSP.
-A boot loader with device tree support must be used to start the BSP, e.g. U-Boot.
+A boot loader with device tree support must be used to start the BSP, e.g.
+U-Boot or barebox.

 Build Configuration Options
 ---------------------------